bollu/bollu.github.io/README.txt

   Melodic lines are called voices, and are layered.
 - Fugue has Inversion, Retrograde, Retrograde Inversion, Augmentation, Diminuition.
 - Bach, Little fugue in G minor.
+- Mnemonic to remember that bach came first: "Bach laid the track, Beethoven brought it back".

 # I Like To Play Dances, Waltzes and Ragtime